apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/filtering_links.md

 ## [](#css-filter) Filtering with unique CSS selectors

-In the previous chapter, we simply grabbed all the links from the HTML document.
+In the previous lesson, we simply grabbed all the links from the HTML document.

 ```marked-tabs
 <marked-tab header="DevTools" lang="javascript">